List of Countries Where OET is Accepted - How Useful is OET

 20. India

-While primarily for study, some institutions in India's booming healthcare sector accept OET as proof of proficiency.
+While primarily used for study purposes, some institutions in India recognise OET as proof of English proficiency.